GameStop rebels take on wolves of Wall Street

 Will the GameStop revolutionaries win in the end?
 Activist small investors have beaten the big hedge funds at their own game.
 But some say the share-buying frenzy will end in tears.

-And behind it all: a struggling videogame store, an online forum and a billionaire’s tweet.
+Behind it all: a struggling videogame store, an online forum and a billionaire’s tweet.

-Will the GameStop revolutionaries win in the end?
+Will the GameStop revolutionaries win?

 Gaming the system